ydydsnyd/mono/packages/replicache/doc/docs/byob/remote-mutations.md

   // Get the previous version and calculate the next one. const {version: prevVersion} = await t.one(
-    'select version from replicache_version for update', );
+    'select version from replicache_server where id = $1 for update', serverID,
+  );
   const nextVersion = prevVersion + 1;